Akshay17DS/EdTech-Analysis-Power-BI-Dashboard/README.md

-# Edtech Analysis BI Dashboard
+# Edtec Analysis Power BI Dashboard

 ### Overview
 This project is a comprehensive Power BI dashboard created using the **Online Courses dataset**.
 The dashboard covers various analysis aspects, allowing users to interact with different features of Power BI, such as visualizations, filters, and drilldowns.
 Additionally, it demonstrates several key **DAX functions** to showcase advanced analytical calculations in Power BI.